Protect your business from the growing risk of attack

 The cost of a breach can be huge, often reaching millions of pounds.
 According to the Ponemon Institute's 2017 annual breach survey, the average cost of a breach is £2.68 million ($3.62 million).
 It found that having an incident response team — either in-house, via a third party or a combination of both — can shave off $19.30 per record if a breach happens.

-Companies operating in the EU have one year to become compliant to incoming data protection regulation.
-Whatever changes are made to UK law following Brexit, the GDPR will still apply to UK firms when the country leaves the EU if they wish to do business with companies in Europe.
+After the Update to General Data Protection regulation (GDPR) came into force in May, companies operating in the EU must comply with new rules governing the use of their data.
+Whatever changes are made to UK law following Brexit, the GDPR will still apply to UK firms when the country leaves the EU, if they wish to do business with companies in Europe.

-With this in mind, The Future of Cyber Security 2018 will offer executives the opportunity to demystify the new legislation and see what it really means in terms of technology and strategy.
-As part of this it will look at how prepared businesses are, with some quick-fire tips for getting into shape.
+With this in mind, The Future of Cyber Security 2018 will offer executives the opportunity to hear about best practice approaches to the new regulation in terms of technology and strategy.
+As part of this, the event will examine how much work has already been done by businesses, with some quick-fire tips for getting into shape.

 Exclusive, invite-only cyber security conference for senior professionals